-Instruction
+Instruction 3P Hours per week

-Duration of Semester End Examination SEE CIE Credits 3P Hours per week 3 hours 50 Marks 50 Marks 1.5
+Duration of Semester End Examination 3 hours

+SEE 50 Marks

+CIE 50 Marks

+Credits 1.5

 - 1. To understand uniform and non-uniform flows and the importance of Froude number in open channel flows. - 2.
-To measure the discharge in venturiflume open channel. - 3.
+To measure the discharge in venture flume open channel. - 3.
 To determine super elevation in a curved channel and coefficient of discharge in a hemi spherical tank. - 4.
 To determine the force exerted by fluid jet on vanes, efficiency and performance of turbines and centrifugal pumps.